-This won't be a boring blog post about the importance of travel insurance.
-Yes, travel insurance is a boring topic.
+Travel insurance is a boring topic.
+We get ya.
 And we do understand that a post about it will sound like parents saying “do this, do that”.
 That's not what we're trying to do.
 We'll make it more interesting to you… This blog post will save you money.
-These real-life scenarios (some of 'em have happened to us) will show you how travel insurance will save you heaps of money.
+These real-life scenarios will show you how travel insurance will save you heaps of money.

 Getting travel insurance is a cost.
 Fact.
-And it is thinking about things you don't want to happen when you are about to leave New Zealand to explore the world.
+And it is thinking about things you don't want to happen when you are about to leave your home country to explore the world.
 But not having travel insurance means that you will have to pay for all the nasty things that can happen overseas.

 #1.
 Dropping your gadgets on the concrete floor of an airport